Rainy Intimate Wedding at Summit Lake Castle

 They also had a signature cocktail: an Old Fashioned.
 It’s a drink they both love, and it became this small “them” detail that guests genuinely enjoyed.
 Bar service was handled by Bitters & Brews PNW, who specialize in mobile bartending and custom drink experiences.

-And yes, cake happened.
+They cut their cake before the reception moved into dancing.
 Their dessert was from Morfey’s Cake, a Seattle bakery that’s been around for decades and is known for custom cakes and classic flavors.

 Music and pacing matter so much for intimate weddings, because there’s nowhere to “hide” if the vibe feels off.
 Their DJ team, Groove On Hyde Street, kept everything flowing from the moment guests settled in to the later dancing.

-Rentals and the overall setup were supported by Marry Me Rentals, which is a go-to for wedding rentals across Tacoma, Seattle, and Western Washington.
+Rentals and the overall setup were supported by Marry Me Rentals.

 A group of wedding guests dancing and celebrating together in a rustic indoor venue with exposed wooden beams.